conan-io/docs/installation.rst

 that are only available in Python 3 or more easily available in Python 3 will be implemented and tested only in Python 3, and versions of
 Conan using Python 2 will not have access to that feature.
 This will be clearly described in code and documentation.

-If and when Conan 2.x is released (Not expected in 2018) the level of compatibility with Python 2 may be reduced further.
+If and when Conan 2.x is released, the level of compatibility with Python 2 may be reduced further.

 We encourage you to upgrade to Python 3 as soon as possible.
 However, if this is impossible for you or your team, we would like to know it.
 Please give feedback in the `Conan issue tracker`_ or write us to info@conan.io.